Aulos/epokit/README.md

 C
 =

-To compile C library you need "libmcrypt-dev" packet installed.
+To compile C library you need mcrypt and libusb-1.0 installed.